imogendrews/johannesburg_population/README.md

 I combined the two datasets using QGIS and exported them as a GeoJSON file, which I then imported into my project.
 To position the wards correctly on a 3D plane, I used D3’s ‘geoMercator’ projection, which works well with GeoJSON features.
 Each feature included a geometry object (in my case, a MultiPolygon), which contained coordinates outlining the shape of each ward.
 I used ‘geoCentroid’ to calculate the center point of each shape, which helped in positioning and assigning data.

 In Three.js, I created a plane geometry and applied  ‘inverse distance weighting’ to determine the height of each vertex based on nearby population data.
 To ensure a consistent and proportional mapping between population values and elevation, I used D3’s ‘scaleLinear’.
-The result is a smooth, heightmap-style elevation model of Johannesburg, where densely populated areas rise like mountains.
+The result is a smooth, heightmap-style elevation model of Johannesburg, where densely populated areas rise like mountains and lower-density areas sink below the plane.
+At first I thought that it would be good to have everything above the plane but if I did that I would have to manipulate the visualisation too much and ultimately decided that this version was actually really visually impactful.

 To enhance interactivity, I implemented raycasting so users can hover over different wards and see details like suburb names and population.
 I also added a transparent map overlay of Johannesburg to help provide geographic context for viewers unfamiliar with the area.